Implementation and data collection are underway.

 Social Policy Research Associates

-A total of 90 elementary schools in 12 districts across the country were recruited to participate in the study.
+A total of 90 elementary schools in 12 districts across the country were initially recruited to participate in the study.
 All schools were using self-contained classrooms during the 2018–19 school year.
-Beginning with the 2019-20 school year, approximately half of these schools are choosing to switch to departmentalized instruction in fourth grade and fifth grade (treatment), while the remaining schools are choosing to continue with self-contained classrooms (comparison).
-The study team will follow the treatment schools as they implement departmentalized instruction over two years.
+Beginning with the 2019–20 school year, approximately half of these schools elected to switch to departmentalized instruction in fourth grade and fifth grade for up to two years, while the remaining schools continued with self-contained classrooms.

-Data collection will include: principal interviews to learn how teacher assignments were made and how departmentalization was structured; a teacher survey to examine teachers' perceptions of and approaches to departmentalization; classroom observations to examine instruction and interactions between students and teachers; extant district data on teacher retention and on students' math and reading achievement, attendance, and disciplinary incidents.
-These data, combined with a quasi-experimental "matched comparisons" design, will allow the study team to credibly examine the implementation and impact of departmentalization on teacher and student outcomes.
+Data collection will include: principal interviews to learn how teacher assignments were made and how departmentalization was structured; a teacher survey to examine teachers' perceptions of and approaches to departmentalization; extant district data on teacher retention and on students' math and reading achievement, attendance, and disciplinary incidents.
+These data, combined with a quasi-experimental "matched comparisons" design, will allow the study team to describe the implementation of departmentalization and compare teacher and student outcomes between departmentalized schools and similar self-contained schools.

 Key findings will be available after the study report is published.